aregsar/aregsarblog/blog/2020/configure-laravel-session-to-use-redis/index.md

 Instead of allowing the session connection to use the default redis connection, I like to be more explicit.

-The following steps set the session connection to a completely separate redis connection.
+The following steps set the session connection to a completely separate redis connection added to `config/database.php`.

-First add a new connection to the available redis connections inside the `redis` driver section in `config/database.php`:
+First add a new connection named `session` to the available redis connections inside the `redis` driver section in `config/database.php`:

 ```bash
 'redis' => [
     'session' => [
                 'url' => env('REDIS_URL'),
                 'host' => env('REDIS_HOST', '127.0.0.1'),